Workspace Symlinks vs Hard Links

 Omitting bundler preserveSymlinks flags |

-When should I force hard links over symlinks in CI/CD pipelines?
-Force hard links exclusively for immutable build caches and artifact storage.
-Never use them for active workspace packages, as concurrent writes to shared inodes will corrupt dependency states and break build reproducibility.
+When should I force hard links over symlinks?
+Use hard links only for immutable build caches and artifact storage.
+Never use them for active workspace packages — concurrent writes to a shared inode corrupt dependency state and break build reproducibility.

 How do production bundlers handle workspace symlinks?

-Bundlers like Vite and Webpack resolve symlinks to their real paths by default.
-Enable resolve.preserveSymlinks: true in Webpack or resolve.symlinks: false in Vite only when maintaining strict package identity is required for peer dependency validation.
+Vite and Webpack resolve symlinks to their real paths by default.
+Enable resolve.preserveSymlinks: true in Webpack or resolve.symlinks: false in Vite only when you need strict package identity for peer-dependency validation.

 Does pnpm's node-linker=hoisted eliminate symlinks?

-No. hoisted flattens the dependency tree into a single node_modules directory but still uses symlinks for workspace packages.
-Use node-linker=isolated for strict symlink-based resolution, which is the production-recommended default for monorepos.
+No. hoisted flattens the dependency tree into one node_modules directory but still symlinks workspace packages.
+Use node-linker=isolated for strict symlink-based resolution, the recommended default for monorepos.

 What are the security implications of unvalidated workspace symlinks?